garciart/network-automation/exercises/README.md

 You have several options.

 1. One way is to continue connecting through the console port, but our goal is to automate tasks, such as IOS updates and reconfigurations, and perform them remotely.
-In addition, imagine you had to update the routers in each cabinet for a data center with 100+ cabinets, all through the console port; it would take a long time.
+In addition, imagine you had to update the devices in each cabinet for a data center with 100+ cabinets, all through the console port; it would take a long time.
 2. Another way is to change the configuration, by replacing ```login``` with ```no login```, removing the authentication requirement.
 3. However, the best option is to secure the lines; whenever you can, "err" on the side of security.